 A History Lesson

-Bears and deer, sharks and guppies, the food chain are what drives evolution and animal behavior.
+Bears and deer, sharks and guppies, and the food chain are what drive evolution and animal behavior.

 This is true for all animals, but the results of this struggle for survival are visible in the way guinea pigs behave.

 Guinea pigs are prey creatures; they are used to being on the bottom of the food chain, serving as food for creatures like felines, canines, birds of prey, and humans.